Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## Deployment

 In order to get your deployed app fully functional, you must:

 1. Prepare the web app for deployment.
 1. Deploy your project to **Azure App Service** and obtain a published website in the form of `https://example-domain.azurewebsites.net.`
 1. Update your **Azure AD App Registration**'s redirect URIs to include the redirect URI of your deployed Flask application from the **Azure Portal**.

 ### Step 1: Prepare the web app for deployment

 - If you are using the recommended Flask sample or one of the tutorial samples, please go to the `app.py` file and read the instructions above the `raise NotImplementedError(...)` section.
 Follow the instructions therein.
-Once you are sure you want to deploy your application, uncomment this line to make your app deployable.
+Once you are sure you want to deploy your application, remove or comment out this line to make your app deployable.

 ### Step 2: Deploy the web app